-Survey course exploring the social, political, and economic history of the United States from 1900 to the present.
-(SSd)
+Survey course exploring the social, political, and economic history of the United States since World War I. (SSd)

 HIST 158 RELIGIONS OF THE FAR EAST (5)

 Survey of the religious traditions of India, South Asia, China, and Japan.
 Emphasis on Hinduism, Buddhism, Taoism, Confucianism, and Shinto.
 Discussion of the impact of these religions on contemporary society.
 (SSg)